-Anxiety and depression are two of the most common issues that clients bring to my online therapy practice, to resolve.
+Anxiety and depression are two of the most common issues that clients bring to my therapy practice, to resolve.
+For quick and easy access to sessions they often opt to do online therapy.
 I specialise in solution-focused brief therapy.
 (SFBT)

 Some have been living with anxiety and depression for years and although they have acquired resources to cope, to some degree, it inevitably comes to the point where they feel they have to do something about it.